awesome-physics/awesome-neural-physics/README.md

 # Awesome Neural Physics

-[This repository](https://github.com/awesome-physics/awesome-neural-physics) hosts a curated list of papers that utilize **AI techniques for physics simulation** in the fields of computer graphics and AI.
+[This repository](https://github.com/awesome-physics/awesome-neural-physics) hosts a curated list of papers on **AI techniques for physics simulation** in computer graphics.

 If you find this list useful, please consider citing it and giving it a :star:.
 Feel free to share it with others!